CircleCI-Public/circleci-cli/CONTRIBUTING.md

 # Hall of Fame

-Have you reported a bug that was fixed or even contributed a pull request that fixed one?
+Have you reported a bug that was fixed or even sent a patch that fixed one?

 First of all, you rock!
 Thank you so much for your help!